alienix2/AppuntiMagistrale/spm/Lesson6.md

 There are many different techniques to identify stakeholders, in particular the most used organizes them into a 2x2 matrix that matches **power** (low -> high) and **interest** (negative -> positive).
 In this way it's easy to decide how to deal with every single stakeholder (*I.e:* there is a stakeholder with high power and positive interest, you must try to satisfy his needs cause otherwise the project will end badly).

 **Note:** all of the above should be included in the feasibility study for our group projects.

+## sustainability

+In this case sustainability is not about the environment, but about the economic and social aspects.
+It's important to consider the long term effects of a project.
+Analysing the sustainability of the project is necessary to be sure that it will still be profitable in the long run.
+In this part is also defined the **Break-even point** (BEP, it indicates the number of items that you need to sell in order to make profit).